 Let’s see the guide app example below.

 This is the guide for Poland made by Triposo.
 In my opinion, this is the best mobile guide for Poland.
 I took a little overview of this application and now I can share with you some conclusions.
 Firstly the guide is really well prepared.
 You have the choice of the following: cities, national parks, regions, and sightseeing (outside the city).
-You have also an option to create and modify your tour, day trip and multi-day tour from your destination selected.
+You have also an option to create and modify your tour, day trip, and multi-day tour from your destination selected.

-Other apps can’t reach both Triposo and the World Explorer level.
+Other apps can’t reach both Triposo and the World Explorer levels.
 Generally speaking, many guide apps like TripIt, Field Trip, IZI travel, etc. are well prepared locally only.
 For instance, if you are going to visit the United Kingdom it won’t be a problem using any of them.
-If you will choose a different destination country is really better to install either Triposo or the World Explorer.
+If you will choose a different destination country is really better to install either Triposo or World Explorer.

 Everything would be fine, but they’re all apps that have a drawback, which put them into the common denominator.